apify/apify-docs/docs/proxy/datacenter_proxy/examples.md

 ```

 Using [PuppeteerCrawler](https://sdk.apify.com/docs/api/puppeteer-crawler#docsNav), keep a single IP address selected from the `SHADER` proxy group until it fails (gets retired).

+The `maxPoolSize: 1` configuration means that a single IP will be used by all browsers until it fails.
+Then, all running browsers are retired, a new IP is selected and new browsers opened.
+The browsers all use the new IP.

 ```marked-tabs
 <marked-tab header="PuppeteerCrawler" lang="javascript">